Packing Tape 101

 A Guide to Packing Tape

-Packing Tape/Packaging Tape- Considered a pressure sensitive tape used in a wide variety of applications, commonly used for sealing boxes and packages for shipments.
-The most common widths are two to three inches wide and made from a polypropylene or polyester backing.
+Packing Tape/Packaging Tape- Considered a pressure-sensitive tape used in a wide variety of applications, commonly used for sealing boxes and packages for shipments.
+The most common widths are two to three inches wide and made from polypropylene or polyester backing.
 Other pressure sensitive tapes include: